hyperledger/aries-rfcs/features/0434-outofband/README.md

 It seems inevitable that the length of some out of band message will be too long to produce a useable QR code.
 Techniques to avoid unusable QR codes have been presented above, including using attachment links for requests, minimizing the routing of the response and eliminating unnecessary whitespace in the JSON.
 However, at some point an _sender_ may need generate a very long URL.
 In that case, a URL shortener redirection should be implemented by the sender as follows:

-- the sender should generate and track a GUID for the out of band message URL
+- The sender should generate and track a GUID for the out of band message URL.
 - The shortened version should be:
   - `https://example.com/ssi?id=5f0e3ffb-3f92-4648-9868-0d6f8889e6f3`
+  - Note the replacement of the query parameter `oob` with `id` when using shortened URL.
-- On receipt of this form of message, the agent must do an HTTP GET to retrieve the associated, encoded out of band message
+- On receipt of this form of message, the agent must do an HTTP GET to retrieve the associated, encoded out of band message.

 With the shortening of the URL, a usable QR code will always be able to be generated.